particle-iot/docs/src/content/getting-started/setup/accounts.md

 - **Administrator**: Full administrative access, including team management and irreversible destructive actions.

-In the growth or enterprise tiers, you can also set access at the organization level, allowing the user access to all products in the organization.
+In the basic or enterprise tiers, you can also set access at the organization level, allowing the user access to all products in the organization.

 It is also possible to combine both features, so by default employees would have access to all products, but in some cases, such as a contractor working on a specific product, that user would only have access to that single product.